 How to Make the Perfect Margarita

-Saturday, February 22 is National Margarita Day!
-(Who decides when these things take place?
-Who cares?
-Margaritas!)
-However you decide to celebrate, you should definitely include a good, agave-sourced spirit, preferably taken to the next level with a healthy dose of citrus and a bit of sweetener, along with perhaps a touch of salt.
+However you decide to celebrate Cinco de Mayo, you should definitely consider a Margarita.
+You can take the agave spirit-based cocktail to the next level with a healthy dose of citrus and a bit of sweetener, along with perhaps a touch of salt.

 Before the recent rise in cocktail culture, mangled margaritas were the norm.
 The most popular tequila-based drink in the U.S., this is a mixed drink that even the cheesiest, low-quality bars proffer.
 Some cheap tequila, no-name orange liqueur. ice and “sour mix,” swirled in a plastic cup is one of the most common offerings at all-inclusive resorts or other non-caring bar venues.